SteveJM/Bash-Intro/Exercise1.md

     You are back in the 'BashIntroExercises' directory that you created below your 'home' directory.

 ----
 That completes this exercise.
-You may wish to further experiment with the 'cd', 'mkdir' and 'rmdir' commands to make sure that you inderstand them.
+You may wish to further experiment with the 'cd', 'mkdir' and 'rmdir' commands to make sure that you understand them.
 If you do, it would be a good idea to repeat section 6. again at the end so that you are back in you home directory.